stormwine1986/codebeamer/README.md

 ## About the resposity

-the resposity that store something about codebeamer custom component is mantained by a couple of programmer who interested in codebeamer.
+the resposity that store something about codebeamer custom component samples which be mantained by a couple of programmer who interested in codebeamer.

 ## Directory